moguzozcan/moguzozcan.github.io/_posts/2018-03-28-Deep-Learning-Notes-1-Classification.md

 title: "Deep Learning Notes 1 Classificaiton"
 date: 2018-03-28
 categories:
+  - Image Classification
-  - Image Classification, Deep Learning
+  - Deep Learning
 ---

 In this post, I'll share my notes in CS231N course that is thought at Stanford University.